 If your ideal retirement locale is one without crowds, traffic, and pollution, consider small town Eureka with its population of 27,000.
 Located in Humboldt County on the Northern California coast, Eureka boasts beautiful scenery and a mild year-round climate.
 With its pretty Pacific beaches and towering redwood trees, Eureka is a haven for nature enthusiasts.

 It also hosts an abundant stock of Victorian homes in the historic downtown district, great for those who are looking to restore an older home or who take pleasure in walking along picturesque streets to admire the architecture.
-Since the median home price is $257,500, Eureka is among the affordable options in Northern California.
-Eureka rent prices run below the California average, with a median of $999 per month for a two-bedroom unit.
+Some of the cheapest real estate in California can be found in Chico.
+Since the median home price is $285,280, Eureka is among the affordable options in Northern California.
+Eureka rent prices run below the California average, with a median of $892 per month for a two-bedroom unit.

 Eureka's economy has become sluggish since the decline of the logging and mining industries that dominated the region.
 However, as a retiree not seeking full-time employment, a somewhat higher-than-average unemployment rate won't impact quality of life.
 Retirees can spend their days hiking among the redwoods or strolling along Humboldt Bay, listening to live music at local venues, or getting involved in volunteering and social opportunities through the Humboldt Senior Resource Center.